 Matt Montaño is superintendent of Bernalillo Public Schools in New Mexico, the same district where he began his career as a substitute teacher and served as a teacher, assistant principal, and principal.

-As deputy commissioner of special populations at the Texas Education Agency, Matt Montaño oversees efforts to strengthen and support special education throughout the state.
-This work encompasses programs at all levels of the public education system involving students, parents, and teachers, as well as campus- and district-level administrators.
+Prior to returning to Bernalillo Public Schools, Montaño was deputy commissioner of special populations at the Texas Education Agency, where he oversaw efforts to strengthen and support special education throughout the state.
+That work encompassed programs at every level of the public education system and involved close collaboration with students, families, and teachers, as well as campus- and district-level administrators.

-Montaño was most recently deputy secretary of teaching and learning at the New Mexico Public Education Department.
-He previously served in New Mexico as the state’s director of educator quality, where his responsibilities included overseeing the bureaus of professional licensure; professional ethics; professional development; Indian education; bilingual/multicultural education; virtual schools; instructional materials; and math and science.
-Montaño led the development of the NMTEACH Teacher and Principal Effectiveness system, which has been recognized as one of the few state evaluation systems to assign effectiveness ratings appropriately to teachers across all ranges of performance.
+Montaño also served as deputy secretary of teaching and learning at the New Mexico Public Education Department.
+Before that, he was the state education department’s director of educator quality.
+In that role, Montaño managed the bureaus of professional licensure, professional ethics, and professional development; Indian education; bilingual/multicultural education; virtual schools; instructional materials; and math and science.

-Montaño graduated from the University of New Mexico with a bachelor’s in history and religion and received his master’s in special education from the College of Santa Fe.
+Montaño holds a master’s in special education from the College of Santa Fe and a bachelor’s in history and religion from the University of New Mexico.
 He is a member of the second cohort of the Future Chiefs leadership development program.